rmahendra9/NCAA-Basketball-Games-Predictor/README.md

 # NCAA-Basketball-Games-Predictor

 This repo contains models aimed at predicting the outcomes of NCAA Men's Division I Basketball Tournament.
+It is a bit disorganized now, but a naive model of AdjO and AdjD differences were used and a machine learning model using XGBoost was used.

+## Results

+The best model and its performance on the ESPN Bracket Challenge can be seen in this repository in the PDF file.

 ## Acknowledgements

-I want to acknowledge Bart Torvik (https://barttorvik.com/#) as the data for NCAA Basketball teams was pulled from there.
+I want to acknowledge KenPom, Pi-Rate Rankings and Bart Torvik as the data for NCAA Basketball teams were pulled from these places.

-## The Motivation

-The idea for this project is inspired by this paper on using a kNN methodology to predict the winners of the NCAA March Madness Tournament (https://engineering.purdue.edu/KongLab/publications/NCAABracketSelection_Kong.pdf).
-In this paper, the author used Pythagorean Expectation to find similarity scores between teams and used this data to predict games in March Madness.